softsys4ai/Reval/husky_ws/src/husky/README.md

-This directory is similar to [Clear Path Robotics Husky](https://github.com/husky/husky)
+This directory is similar to [Clearpath Robotics Husky](https://github.com/husky/husky)

 husky